motinxyz/mern-auth/docs/upgrade_plan.md

 ## 1. Architecture & Infrastructure

 ### Containerization & Orchestration
-- [ ] **Dockerize Applications**: Create optimized `Dockerfile`s for the API, Worker, and other services.
-Use multi-stage builds to minimize image size.
-- [ ] **Docker Compose for Dev**: Ensure `docker-compose.yml` is robust for local development, spinning up MongoDB, Redis, and all services with a single command.
 - [ ] **Kubernetes Readiness**: Refactor configuration (`@auth/config`) to support injection via K8s ConfigMaps and Secrets.

 ### Scalability